 Has your child stumped you by blurting out a bad word, whether innocently or intentionally?
 Learn how to respond correctly to a child using bad language.

-From outright R-rated words to the less offensive, hearing kids say a bad word isn’t pleasant.
+From outright R-rated words to the less offensive, hearing your child say a bad word can feel shocking.

-First, we’re surprised, maybe even guilty because there’s a good chance we know where they must’ve picked it up from.
-Then we react and discipline our kids regardless of whether they even knew they said a bad word or not.
+First, you’re surprised, maybe even guilty because there’s a good chance you know where he must’ve picked it up from.
+Then, you react and discipline him regardless of whether he said it with intention or not.

-And finally, we cringe hearing offensive words that sound grating to our ears.
-It’s just not the type of language we expect or prefer to hear coming from our kids.
+Other times, he’s not even aware that he said a bad word, but know that he’s triggered something in you based on your reaction.
+And finally, you cringe hearing an offensive word that sounds so grating to your ears.
+It’s just not the type of language you expect or prefer to hear coming from him.

 How to respond to a child using bad language

 As offensive or shocking as it is to hear a child using bad language, avoid jumping to conclusions or strict discipline.
-Instead, use the moment to teach valuable lessons, different ways to communicate, and the type of language you want your family to use.
+Instead, use the moment to teach valuable lessons, different ways to communicate, and the type of language you want your family to use (including ourselves!).

 When your child says a bad word, respond correctly and swiftly with the following tips: